JHU-PL-Lab/www-fpse/lecture/side-effects.md

 ## Side effects

 * Side effects are operations which do more than return a result
-* So far we have not seen many side effects but a few have snuck in
+* So far we have not seen many side effects but a few have snuck in: printing, file input, exceptions
-* Principle of idiomatic OCaml (and style for this class): **avoid effects**, unless it is critically needed.
+* Principle of idiomatic OCaml (and style for this class): **avoid effects**, unless they are a real improvement.

 Side effects of OCaml include
 * Mutatable state - *changing* the contents of a memory location intead of making a new one